benchristelcom/benchristelcom.github.io/src/how-to-meditate.md

 Dullness can be hard to notice in its subtler forms.
 To test for dullness, you can either:

 - Wait for a sudden sound to surprise you.
-If it's distinctly unpleasant, causing a mental buzzing or tingling effect, dullness is present.
+If it's distinctly jarring, causing an unpleasant mental buzzing or tingling effect, dullness is present.
 - Open your eyes.
 If your eyelids feel heavy and inclined to close again, dullness is present.

 If you notice dullness, you should: